olumuyiwa-agboola/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12. 11-directories_permissions, adds execute permission to add subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
 13. 12-directory_permissions, creates a directory called my_dir with permissions 751 in the working directory.
 14. 13-change_group, changes the goup owner to school for the file hello, the file hello will be in the working directory.
+15. 100-change_owner_and_group, changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.